youyanggu/covid19_projections/historical-performance.md

 * While past performance is not necessarily indicative of future performance, we believe it's important to consider a model's historical accuracy and not just a model's future forecasts and/or the creator's name recognition.
 It is also important to make sure that a model can perform better than the baseline.
 * We welcome and encourage independent model evaluations.
 See [here](https://twitter.com/FelixHoenikker_/status/1262517002507182080) for an evaluation from a PhD data scientist at NASA Ames.

+### Errata

+* Prior to September 15, our 2+ week target calculations for models with only incident deaths forecasts were incorrect.
+This included the following models: CMU, LNQ, STH.
+This has since been retroactively corrected on the GitHub repository, but are not reflected in the below charts (before Sep 15).
+* Prior to June 20, the YYG model was the top row by default.

 [Back to Top](#top)

 ## 4 Week Ahead